Evans Endowed Nursing Scholarship

 The William G. and Ruth T. Evans Endowed Nursing Scholarships

-The William G. and Ruth T. Evans Endowed Nursing Scholarships has been made possible through the generous contributions of Mrs. Ruth Evans who established the endowment in 2002.
+The William G. and Ruth T. Evans Endowed Nursing Scholarship has been made possible through the generous contributions of Mrs. Ruth Evans who established the endowment in 2002.
 Dr. and Mrs. Evans understood the importance of a strong healthcare system.
 Dr. Evans was a family practice physician in Pennsylvania for 50 years, and Ruth was an army nurse during World War II.
 Dr. and Mrs. Evans moved to Ashland in 1998 to be near their daughters, Margaret and Barbara.
 Dr. Evans died in 2002.

 “We thought the scholarships would be a good way to help young people with their education,” Ruth Evans said.
 “We had already established two funds through the Pittsburgh Foundation for college student scholarships and for medical professionals.
 We thought that limiting this scholarship to nurses would be a good idea.
 Nurses are quite scarce and will be needed badly in the future.”